 Changes in the allowance for credit losses are recorded as provision for (or reversal of) credit loss expense.
 Losses are charged against the allowance when management confirms that an available-for-sale security is uncollectable or when either of the criteria regarding intent or requirement to sell is met.
-As of December 31, 2023, the Company determined that the unrealized loss positions in available-for-sale debt securities were not the result of credit losses, and therefore, an allowance for credit losses was not recorded.
-See Note 5, "Investment Securities," and Note 21, "Fair Value of Financial Instruments," for more information about available-for-sale debt securities.
+As of December 31, 2024 and 2023, the Company determined that the unrealized loss positions in available-for-sale debt securities were not the result of credit losses, and therefore, an allowance for credit losses was not recorded.
+See Note 4, "Investment Securities," and Note 20, "Fair Value of Financial Instruments," for more information about available-for-sale debt securities.

-Accrued interest receivable on available-for-sale debt securities totaled \$2,202,000 at December 31, 2023 and is included within accrued interest receivable on the consolidated balance sheet.
+Accrued interest receivable on available-for-sale debt securities totaled \$2,135,000 and \$2,202,000 at December 31, 2024 and 2023, respectively, and is included within accrued interest receivable on the consolidated balance sheet.
 This amount is excluded from the estimate of expected credit losses.
 Available-for-sale debt securities are typically classified as nonaccrual when the contractual payment of principal or interest has become 90 days past due or management has serious doubts about the further collectability of principal or interest.
 When available-for-sale debt securities are placed on nonaccrual status, unpaid interest credited to income is reversed.